wallarm/product-documentation/docs/user-guides/settings/integrations/sumologic.md

 # Sumo Logic

-You can set up Wallarm to write real time Sumo Logic logs when the following events detected:
+You can set up Wallarm to write Sumo Logic logs when the following events are triggered:

 --8<-- "../include/integrations/advanced-events-for-integrations.md"